Foster your Munchkin’s uniqueness

 The Meticulous Melancholic (BLUE)

-Melancholics are those introverted, task-oriented children who are quiet, serious perfectionists.
+Melancholics, or “blues”, are expressive introverts.
+They are task-oriented children who are quiet, serious perfectionists.
 They set really high standards for themselves and often perform well, although they seldom operate on the forefront.
 They are great at planning, observing and problem-solving but very cautious, slow-paced and resistant to change.
 Because facts, rules and doing things right matter a great deal to them, they are mostly well-behaved and faithful with a deep sense of righteousness and a fear of criticism and mistakes.
 However, since life is not perfect or fair, melancholic kids are susceptible to depressive moods.
+They are extremely loyal and caring friends and tend to be very perceptive, but their heightened sensitivity to the feelings of others means that they are also extremely sensitive themselves, easily taking offense and/or assuming people are talking about them.
+They are often creative in some way, be it music, art, literature, constructions etc and can spend a great deal of time on their creative expression.

 Not surprisingly, parents also possess temperaments.
 This makes the parent-child interaction even more flavourful – and challenging!
 Understanding your own temperament is the first step towards sensitive nurturing.

 Lastly, remember that people seldom fall neatly into one of the above categories but are mostly a combination of two or more types.
+Perhaps one person is 80% yellow, 10% red and 5% of the other two.
+Or perhaps 40% red and 35% blue with the other two only taking up a smidgen of room.
 Therefore, do not become too fixated on a certain cluster of your child’s attributes that you might miss a whole other dimension in need of special care.

 Enjoy your one-of-a-kind little Munchkin!